greenideas/school-notes/2012/Fall/Torts/Torts Class Notes.markdown

 ### Stinnett v.
 Buchele
 * A RPP assumes that people will act to protect themselves
 * Negligence analysis has to take into account what the π himself should've done or foreseen.

+## October 4
+### US v.
+Carroll
+* US sued Conners Co. & Conners Co. impleaded Carroll
+* Grace line was contributorily negligent
+* Hand rule can be useful in property contexts when you can plug in actual values, but also as a heuristic in other kinds of cases as well.

+### Assessing responsibility among multiple tortfeasors
+* In most jurisdictions, the rule is joint & several liability.